psycopg/psycopg/docs/advanced/adapt.rst

     described in this page is useful if you intend to *customise* the adaptation rules.

-- The `~psycopg3.types.TypeInfo` object allows to query type information from a database, which can be used by the adapters: for instance to make them able to decode arrays of base types or composite types.
+- The `~psycopg.types.TypeInfo` object allows to query type information from a database, which can be used by the adapters: for instance to make them able to decode arrays of base types or composite types.